ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 ### Licenses and fees
 {: #htcc_considerations-licenses}

-Per-host license: A HyTrust CloudControl license is ordered for each host in the environment.
+Per host license: A HyTrust CloudControl license is ordered for each host in the environment.

 ## Considerations when you delete HyTrust CloudControl
 {: #htcc_considerations-remove}